 Breeding season occurs in the spring and the young are born from August to October.

-The Great Basin Rattlesnake lives in 5 states that includes California, Nevada, Utah, Idaho, and Oregon.
+The Great Basin Rattlesnake lives in 5 states that include California, Nevada, Utah, Idaho, and Oregon.

 You can occasionally find these snakes in the northwest tip of Arizona but the vast majority of the time you will find them in the 5 states previously listed.